michaelsternberg/magic-castle/README.md

 ## Acknowledgements
 - Bruce May (for creating and sharing his work)
 - Kay Savetz (for interviewing Bruce and assisting in the preservation of Magic Castle and numerous other historical artifacts related to the ATARI home computers)
+- Rob McMullin (for creating [Omnivore](https://github.com/robmcmullen/omnivore) which helped with reverse-engineering tasks)